eighty20results/e20r-sequences/README.txt

 * Fix: Clean up duplication of sequence post->ID's in the post meta tag '_post_sequences'
 * Fix: createTimestamp() used UTC

-= .1 =
+= 1.0 =
-* Initial version of the Sequence plugin including support Sequence specific display & delay type options.
+* Set version number
-* Renamed from "Series" to try and avoid namespace collisions and allow people to transition manually to this plugin if desirable.
+* Feature: Widget containing excerpt from most recently available post in a sequence (by user ID)

-= .1.1 =
+= .3 =
-* Version bump for fixes added after the initial version (minor typo & namespace bugs)
+* Translation for Norwegian and English (US)

-= .1.2 =
+* Feature: Trigger sending of email alerts from the admin UI
-* Bug Fix: Incorrect page ID supplied when filtering sequence member pages
+* Support "preview" functionality for posts in sequence.
+(Is this really needed..?)

 = .2 =
 * Added support for templated and configurable new content alerts.
 Includes scheduling (cron) by sequence